 Other than for random, one-off real estate investment opportunities, Ecuador has never been high on my list of top offshore destinations.

 Ecuador offers several residency options, including one for pensioners and another for investors.

-That plus a clean police report, copies of your passport, two photos, a birth certificate, and, if relevant, a marriage certificate… and you’re set.
+All you need is proof of the US$400 per month income… plus a clean police report, copies of your passport, two photos, a birth certificate, and, if relevant, a marriage certificate… and you’re set.

-The investment (in a CD, in real estate, or in a business) must be maintained for as long as you hold your residency permit.
+The investment (in a CD or real estate) must be maintained for as long as you hold your temporary residency permit.
 This means that, if you invest in real estate, you can’t sell the property without disrupting your residency status.

 The even better news is that you can expect to be approved for citizenship in less than a year… and without taking a test.
-Most countries require at least a basic test on the country’s history, geography, politics, etc., in the local language.
-Again, that’s not the case in Ecuador.
+Most countries require, at a minimum, that you pass an exam on the country’s history, geography, politics, etc., in the local language.

 As a travel document, an Ecuadorean passport isn’t a top choice.
 With your Ecuadorean passport, you’d be able to travel to fewer than 90 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.